Are you struggling to get the hang of content marketing? Perhaps you’re sitting on the fence, still deciding whether it’s right for your business?

 You’ll find their answers below, but first, let’s meet the panel.

 Meet the experts

 He’s considered one of the top content marketing professionals and is a regular keynote speaker at premier marketing conferences around the world.

 Veronika is a passionate marketer that firmly believes every business can achieve success online.

 As Inbound Marketing Manager for Sendible (a social media management software company), she helps craft brilliant resources for marketers all around the world.

 Adam is the founder of Blogging Wizard.
-Previously, he managed the content marketing efforts for brands earning well over 8 figures in annual revenue.
+Previously, he managed the content marketing and SEO efforts for multi-national brands.

 Now he teaches bloggers how to create a blog that thrives in a noisy online world.

 Her company offers apps and tools for businesses and agencies of any size to support their online marketing tasks.